sosheskaz/git-back-up/README.md

 Then, you need to create functions `backup` and `restore`.
 For backup, all you have to do is put the files you want backed up into the working directory.
 For restore, the files you backed up are in the working directory, and you need to put them back where they belong (or do something with them, as is the case with package manager backups).
+Check out the pre-existing files for examples.

 That's it - Git Back Up does the rest of the plumbing.